olbrichattila/gowebframework/README.md

 Example in controller:
 ```
 func RegisterAction(v view.Viewer) string {
-    // Template files, multiple can be added if the template have internal template imports
-	templateFiles := []string{
-		"register.html",
-	}

     // Data passing to the template
 	data := map[string]string{
 		"regUserEmail": s.Get("regUserEmail"),